Online Directory Business Model Explained

 Like all businesses providing value, everything comes at a price.

-Online business directories primarily earn their revenue by selling visibility through promoted/featured listings and ad slots on websites.
+Online business directories primarily generate revenue by selling visibility through promoted/featured listings and ad slots on their websites.

 Depending on their niche and business models, there can be other forms of monetization: